JACoW-org/docs-IPAC/docs/PaperEditing/IPACs/IPAC26.md

 ## Editing motivation and philosophy

 The proceedings record what has been presented at the conference and give a snapshot of the state of the art for particle accelerators at the time of the conference.
 Each paper is a contribution to this snapshot.
-The editor's work is too ensure that this snapshot is not blurred by technical issues.
+The editor's work is to ensure that this snapshot is not blurred by technical issues.

 However, at the same time, there is a pressure to ensure that the editorial team delivers good value for money.
 We should aim at delivering paper that are free of major typographical problems but should not loose too much time in minor details that do not affect the readability of the paper for accelerator scientists.
 We do not aim at delivering an artistic masterpiece of well polished papers.
 Looking at the Light Peer Reviewed papers from IPAC'23, which have been index by major publication databases, minor typographical issues were accepted by the journal and did not affect the papers referencing.